This article suits more for a blog, but I've decided to share this information on our articles section.

 Now, launch the emulator Cygwin.bat.

-As I got used to normal navigation for disk structure, I launch mc (Midnight Commander).
+As I got used to normal navigation for disk structure, I launched mc (Midnight Commander).

 It immediately opens a user home folder with the folder "coturn-master".
 Enter this folder and run "configure" to make a build script.